-For the past two years children from St Mary’s have been part of the Hinckley & Bosworth Democracy event which is held in celebration of Local Democracy.
+For the past three years children from St Mary’s have been part of the Hinckley & Bosworth Democracy event which is held in celebration of Local Democracy.
 Children have the opportunity to be involved to debate, discuss and reflect on local democracy and politics as well as a chance to interact with and pose questions to the Mayor of Hinckley & Bosworth, the Chief Executive of the Council as well as local councillors.
 Also, new for 2016, the children were asked to take part in a role play session of a full council meeting which they thoroughly enjoyed.
 A copy of the Event Evaluation Report can be found at the bottom of this page.

 The Rule of Law

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced at St Mary’s.